 5. Accepting the First Settlement Offer

 Do not make this mistake.
-Contact a Las Vegas personal injury attorney right away after a serious car accident.
+Contact a Las Vegas auto accident attorney right away after a serious car accident.
 A lawyer will work for you, not for an insurance company.
 Your attorney can communicate with a claims adjuster on your behalf so you do not make any harmful mistakes.